Jalan Kayu: Jalan Kayu today

 The street itself is a relatively minor, two-lane road.
 However, it became prominent in Singapore for two reasons.
 Firstly, it was the main access route to the large British-built military compound in Seletar as well as the neighbouring Seletar Airport.
 Secondly, a range of road-side eateries selling roti prata gradually earned a reputation among the people of Singapore as arguably amongst the best in Singapore, and the road name became a household name for good food in a laid-back setting.

 A small section of Jalan Kayu between Yio Chu Kang Road and Sengkang West Avenue was closed on 13 October 2013, to make way for the development of the Seletar Aerospace Park, as well as for the construction of Sengkang West Road.
 The construction of Sengkang West Road was part of the road interchange for the Seletar Aerospace Park and future Sengkang Industrial Estate, as the existing Jalan Kayu could not support the traffic demands from the future developments.

 Another short section of Jalan Kayu, between Seletar West Farmway 4 and Sengkang West Way was widened from a one-lane road to a two-lane road to further ease traffic congestion.
 New traffic signals were installed as well.
 On 14 May 2017, construction of an extension of Sengkang West Way to Sengkang West Road was completed, turning the 3-way junction of Jalan Kayu and Sengkang West Way to a four-way one, connecting Jalan Kayu and Sengkang West Road while connectivity between Sengkang West area and Tampines Expressway (TPE) was improved.

 The southern portion of the road (after the junction with Sengkang West Way) is now home to new HDB housing estates of the Fernvale neighborhood.

-Public transport

-Jalan Kayu is served by buses originating from Sengkang Bus Interchange and from other parts of the island.
-The west loop of the Sengkang LRT line also serves the area, at Thanggam and Fernvale LRT stations.

-Bus services calling at a pair of bus stops near Seletar Camp Gate, located at the northern end of the road, serves as a transfer point to other areas of the island.

-Public bus services that call at the bus stops before and after Seletar Camp Gates are as follows: